keremoktar/keremoktar.github.io/docs/intuition.md

 Read this row-by-row.
 The first row tells us that "A is True, B is True, A -> B is True."
 The galaxy-eating-cat-Kerem statement corresponds to the last row: A = Kerem is a cat (I am not, so this is false); B = I love eating dark matter (...also false, as far as I know); but somehow A -> B is true.

-You may be wondering, *why on earth is A -> B only false in the second row?*
+Now we can phrase our key question more precisely: *Why on earth is A -> B only false in the second row?*

-There are two answers to this.
-First, there is an intuitive answer that makes the problem seem like a wording issue.
-The second answer, it turns out, is connected to the very foundations of logic, and reveals that the problem is not about wording at all.
-We’ll see both.

-#### Misleading wording.
+#### A Misleading Intuition.

-‘Implication’ and ‘anything follows’ make logic sound like a machine that arbitrates objective truths about the world (i.e., a causal truth detector).
+Logic intuitively sound like a machine that arbitrates objective truths about the world (i.e., a causal truth detector).
 It isn’t.
 Here is an example:

 >If I am the pope, I can fly.

-If we were building a truth detector, we could just stop at the premise—I am not the pope, this is false.
-Maybe we are building a counterfactual truth detector—in that case, we need to read the implication, and compare it to our simulated world—if I were abducted and baptized and pope-ified, would I be able to fly?[^1] No. No matter how we spin it, the proposition being true seems bizarre. <span style="color:red">But we are not building a truth detector.</span>
+If we were building a truth detector, we could just stop at the premise--I am not the pope, this is false.
+Maybe we are building a counterfactual truth detector--in that case, we need to read the implication, and compare it to our simulated world—if I were abducted and baptized and pope-ified, would I be able to fly?[^1] No. No matter how we spin it, the proposition being true seems bizarre. <span style="color:red">But we are not building a truth detector.</span>

 To scaffold our understanding, it is useful to first think of logic as a _lie detector._ Consider the following: